TheBalkanDev/Something/README.md

 A fork of jasonwynn10ˋs [VanillaEntityAI](https://github.com/jasonwynn10/VanillaEntityAI) Plugin.

-Similar to the [Mob Plugin](https://github.com/Nukkit-coders/MobPlugin) for Nukkit.
+Similar to the [Mob Plugin](https://github.com/Nukkit-coders/MobPlugin) for NukkitX.

 ## It donˋt work!
 • Yeah, this Plugin is very hard to fix, because it works with very complicate algorithms and Packets.